gjcliff/FrankaTeleop/README.md

 **THE JAZZY BRANCH IS IN PROGRESS, EST. COMPLETION DEC 20.**

+DONE:
+* [ ] you can run the franka sim in rviz with:
+    ```bash
+    docker compse up franka_teleop
+      ```

+    * still working on getting everything else flowing and ready to go still
+    * getting it to work in sim is one thing but hardware will be difficult, since i dont have access to one of these anymore.

+TODO:
+- [ ] make it so you can launch everything with one docker compose command, using docker compse services individually or using one launch file to get everything
+  * this will make me need to figure out a way to pass everything into the launch file

 the rest of this readme is for the original iron project.

 ##